 Being friends with the erstwhile most dangerous man in America was quite an eye-opening experience for the clean-cut former track star.
 Leary relished his stardom, somewhat faded though its luster may have been by the 1980s, and gloried in the access it gave him to the trendy jet-setting elite.
 Fargo remembers that Leary “would take me to all the hottest clubs in L.A.
 I got to go to the Playboy Mansion when I was 24 years old; I met O.J. and Nicole Simpson at his house, and Devo, and David Byrne from Talking Heads.
 It was a good time.”

 His deals with Electronic Arts and Activision having fallen through, it was only natural for Leary to turn at last to his friend Brian Fargo to get his Neuromancer game made.
 Accepting the project, hot property though Neuromancer was among science-fiction fans, wasn’t without risk for Fargo.
 Interplay was a commercially-focused developer whose reputation rested largely on their Bard’s Tale series of traditional dungeon-crawling CRPGs; “mind plays” hadn’t exactly been in their bailiwick.
 Nor did they have a great deal of financial breathing room for artistic experimentation.
 Interplay, despite the huge success of the first Bard’s Tale game in particular, remained a small, fragile company that could ill-afford an expensive flop.
 In fact, they were about to embark on a major transition that would only amplify these concerns.
-Fargo, convinced that the main reason his company wasn’t making more money from The Bard’s Tale and their other games was the lousy 15 percent royalty they were getting from Electronic Arts — a deal which the latter company flatly refused to renegotiate — was moving more and more toward severing those ties and trying to go it alone as a publisher as well as a developer.
-Doing so would among other things mean giving up the possibility of making more Bard’s Tale games; that trademark would remain with Electronic Arts.
+Fargo, convinced that the main reason his company wasn’t making more money from The Bard’s Tale and their other games was the lousy 15 percent royalty they were getting from Electronic Arts — a deal which the latter company flatly refused to renegotiate — was moving inexorably toward severing those ties and trying to go it alone as a publisher as well as a developer.
+Doing so would mean giving up the possibility of making more Bard’s Tale games; that trademark would remain with Electronic Arts.
 Without that crutch to lean on, an independent Interplay would need to make all-new hits right out of the gate.
-And, as shown by the example of Mind Mirror, a Timothy Leary mind play wasn’t all that likely to become one.
+And, judging from the performance of Mind Mirror, a Timothy Leary mind play didn’t seem all that likely to become one.

 My phone rang one night at close to one o’clock in the morning.
 It was Timothy, and he was all excited that he had gotten Devo to do the soundtrack.
 I said, “That’s great.”
 But however I said it, he didn’t think I sounded enthused enough, so he started yelling at me that he had worked so hard on this, and he should get more excitement out of me.
 Of course, I literally had just woken up.